-The Bryan Wildenthal Memorial Library also houses the Lobo Den and the Office for Diversity, Equity, and Inclusion.
+The Bryan Wildenthal Memorial Library also houses the Lobo Den/Academic Support Center.

 The Bryan Wildenthal Memorial Library is a strategic institutional asset in the creative exploration, intellectual growth, and scholarly pursuits of the students, faculty, and staff at Sul Ross State University and the community of the Big Bend and US-Mexico border regions of Texas.